InvalideGitHubNameMarija/numarics-backend-monorepo/user-service/README.md

 - **JSON Web Token (JWT):** Enables secure communication by generating and validating tokens.
 - **Lombok:** Simplifies Java code by providing annotations to reduce boilerplate code.

+## Logging
+The User Service uses SLF4J for logging, providing detailed information about service operations.

 ## Swagger
 To access Swagger documentation, you can use the following URL: